mbharatk/sample-repo/KCS article for Build slowness.md

 There were several support requests opened about build slowness, especially by users who are migrating from OCP 3.11 to 4.x.
 This article provides the workaround/actions can be taken by the users to improve the build performance and help the builds run faster:

 ## a) Remove/disable the Dynatrace OneAgent operator:
 Some customers run the Dynatrace OneAgent operator on their clusters.
-OneAgent by default enables automatic "deep" monitoring of all processes, which causes the performance of OpenShift Builds to degrade significantly.
+OneAgent by default enables automatic "deep" monitoring of all processes, which causes the performance of OpenShift Builds to degrade significantly [1].
 Any fix to address the performance degradation would need to be provided by Dynatrace (in partnership with Red Hat if necessary).

 ###### Workaround:
-OpenShift admins/users who install Dynatrace OneAgent can configure Dynatrace to exclude deep monitoring of certain workloads.
+OpenShift admins/users who install Dynatrace OneAgent can configure Dynatrace to exclude deep monitoring of certain workloads [2].
 Admins can add a monitoring rule to disable the process monitor for the OpenShift-Build process which excludes all OpenShift Builds, if that is desired.

 #### Admins can also use Tolerations and Node Selectors to isolate Builds from nodes that run Dynatrace OneAgent.
 This could be accomplished as follows: